Scheffler, McIlroy at their best to reach Match Play semis

-AUSTIN, Texas (AP) — Defending champion Scottie Scheffler twice had to rally from deficits to win both matches and reach the semifinals of the WGC-Dell Technologies Match Play for the third straight year.
-Rory McIlroy joined him by making 17 birdies in two matches that went the distance.
+“I expected my ball to be Xander’s ball on 18 behind that tree, and I got fortunate that mine trundled down the hill and obviously made the chip shot a lot easier,” McIlroy said.
+“Look, you need a little bit of fortune in these things, and that was a bit of luck for me today.”

+McIlroy won with a 12-foot birdie putt, the proper ending to a match that both said was a testament to the quality of golf required.
+Schauffele applauded all the pivotal putts McIlroy made to stay in the fight.

-The final version of the Match Play lived up to its edge-of-the-seat reputation Saturday, with wild turns of momentum until four players remained.
+It was like that all over Austin Country Club.
+The final version of Match Play lived up to its edge-of-the-seat reputation, with wild turns of momentum until four players remained.

-Sam Burns advanced by beating Patrick Cantlay in 17 holes and then overcoming an early deficit to beat Mackenzie Hughes of Canada, 3 and 2.
+Sam Burns advanced by beating Patrick Cantlay in 17 holes and then overcoming an early deficit to beat Mackenzie Hughes of Canada, 3 and 2, to reach the semifinals.

 Burns advances to meet Scheffler, his best friend on tour with whom he often shares a house when they’re on the road.
 Their last encounter was at Colonial last year, when Burns made a 45-foot birdie putt to beat Scheffler in a playoff.